 The European Union will join the Istanbul Convention combating violence against women

-European Union countries agreed last 11 May to allow the European Union to sign the Council of Europe Convention (Istanbul Convention) on preventing and combating violence against women and domestic violence.
+European Union countries agreed in 11 May 2017 to allow the European Union to sign the Council of Europe Convention (Istanbul Convention) on preventing and combating violence against women and domestic violence.

 What is the Istanbul Convention?